btcpayserver/blog/blog/_posts/btcpay-server-1-6-0.md

 When the invoice is settled, the view receipt button will lead the customer to a page that contains information about their payment.
 You can optionally add a QR code, which is convenient if the receipt is supposed to be printed (a ticket for an event).

-On the API, you can toggle invoices.
-You can specify additional data to show on the receipt.
+On the API, you can toggle receipts when creating your invoices.
+You can also specify additional data to show on the receipt.
 For example, if you were selling licenses or software, you could add the license key to the receipt page or even a link to download the purchased software.

 ![](/images/receipt.png)